 - Help with managing investigational drug studies.

-- Make use of relevant technological devices to ensure accurate record management, inventory management, and keep track of orders.
+- Use relevant technological devices to ensure accurate record management, inventory management, and keep track of orders.

 - Ensure that the pharmacy and medications are in line with regulatory requirements.